-Does TILLS measure expressive & receptive language?
+1. Does TILLS measure expressive & receptive language?

-Yes, but it doesn't give you separate scores that are broken down in this way.
-Research has shown that there is no effective way to measure receptive and expressive language separately from each other.
-Any language assessment task requires at least some integration of language input and output, so to offer separate scores would be artificial.
-Consistent with this design, the DSM-5 no longer has a category for receptive and expressive disorders.
+Yes, but it doesn't give you separate scores that are broken down in this way, for two reasons.
+First, research does not support subtypes of receptive and expressive language disorders that vary along this dimension (note the removal of these subcategories from DSM-5).
+Second, any language assessment task requires at least some integration of language input and output, so to offer separate scores would be artificial.